-I am in my third year at Western Avenue School, and I am excited to be a part of such a wonderful school community!
+I am in my fifth year at Western Avenue School, and I am excited to be a part of such a wonderful school community!
 I am devoted to teaching and helping students reach their fullest potential.
 I aim to help them understand themselves as learners so they are ready to take on any challenge they encounter.
 I believe a nurturing environment is important when asking children to tackle tough tasks, and it is my goal to provide that in my classroom for all students.

 I previously taught sixth grade at Jewel Middle School, then at Herget Middle School after it was built.
 While in West Aurora, I taught regular and gifted sections of Reading, Language Arts, and Math as well as Social Studies.
 I also worked with IMSA Fusion, a program for gifted students focusing on math and science explorations using shared inquiry.